dpiTech/applied-ai-for-software-engineers-templates/debugging.md

 </error_message>
 ```

-Follow these steps to debug and x the code:
+Follow these steps to debug and fix the code:
 ```xml
 <instructions>
 1. Carefully read the code and the error message.